xinjli/notes/docs/0x4-Artificial-Intelligence/0x40-Statistics/0x401-Frequentist.md

 Therefore, $\bar{X}$ is an *unbiased estimator* of $\mu$.

+!!! example "anti-pattern in Cauchy distribution"

     Unlike the variance of sample mean is reduced by the sample size.
 It is important to note that the dispersion of the sample mean $\bar{X}$ of Cauchy distribution $Cauchy(\mu, \sigma)$, which is measured by $\sigma$ is invariant of the sample size.
 Cauchy distribution does not have mean or variance.

 **Lemma (pdf of sample mean)** By applying transformation, we can obtain